ofbodur/academic-kickstart/content/home/about.md

 Welcome to my website!

-I am a Physicist currently based in the largest island and smallest continent of the planet Earth, Australia.
+I am a Physicist currently based in the largest island and smallest continent, which is Australia. <br/>

 My expertise is mainly Geodynamics and I am currently busy with finishing my PhD in EarthByte Group at The University of Sydney. <br/>

 In 2020, I will be moving to Wollongong as a post-doctoral research associate at The University of Wollongong. <br/>